Information for Victims of Arizona Child Care Injury and Abuse

 Given that so many parents are entrusting their children to certain child care facilities, it is imperative that the childcare establishment have set standard and policies and procedures in place.

-At Breyer Law Offices, we help parents whose children have been the victims of childcare abuse.
+At The Husband & Wife Law Team, we help parents whose children have been the victims of childcare abuse.
 Unfortunately, there are many daycares that do not have proper procedures in place, such as proper background checks of employees.
 As a result, many times children are injured while in the hands of these providers, whether it be from an unsafe game, a dangerous play structure, or an abusive employee.
 Also, the supervision necessary for children may not be adequate.
 Other times children might mistreat the other kids, or there may be instances where the caregiver is abusive to the child.

 Recently, there have been many cases where there is child neglect or abuse while in daycare centers.
 The reason we put our children in daycare centers is so that they will be in a safe environment.
 If your child was injured in a day care center or pre-school, it is important to know that parents and children have rights.
 It is also important to know that depending on the injury, parents will be helping ensure that other children are not put in harm's way and injured by a day care provider in a day care or pre-school.